 4. Get a personal loan

 With a personal loan, you borrow a fixed amount of money and make fixed payments every month.
 Personal loans can be used for a variety of reasons, but most common to consolidate debt and pay it off at a lower interest rate.
-The issue with personal loans is that you may need an established good credit history.
+Online lenders often look at more than your credit file to offer low interest personal loans for all credit types.

 5. Get current on all credit obligations